BrainCog-X/Brain-Cog/README.md

 ---

-BrainCog is an open source spiking neural network based brain-inspired cognitive intelligence engine for Brain-inspired Artificial Intelligence and brain simulation.
+BrainCog is an open source spiking neural network based brain-inspired cognitive intelligence engine for Brain-inspired Artificial Intelligence, Brain-inspired Embodied AI, and brain simulation.
 More information on BrainCog can be found on its homepage http://www.brain-cog.network/

 The current version of BrainCog contains at least 50 functional spiking neural network algorithms (including but not limited to perception and learning, decision making, knowledge representation and reasoning, motor control, social cognition, etc.) built based on BrainCog infrastructures, and BrainCog also provide brain simulations to drosophila, rodent, monkey, and human brains at multiple scales based on spiking neural networks at multiple scales.
 More detail in http://www.brain-cog.network/docs/